slmlm2009/SubFast/v3.0.0_preview_rename_subtitles_to_match_videos_ar/docs/prd/product-requirements-document-subtitle-renamer-tool-ar-subtitle-embedding-feature.md

 ## 4. Target Audience

-The target users are existing and new users of the "Subtitle Renamer Tool [AR]" who manage local libraries of `.mkv` media files and want a permanent, all-in-one solution for their videos and subtitles.
+The target users are existing and new users of "SubFast" who manage local libraries of `.mkv` media files and want a permanent, all-in-one solution for their videos and subtitles across all languages.

 ## 5. Functional Requirements